 Scope of work:

 - creating a training program;

-- the ability to share the assessment of the exercise on VK, Facebook, and Twitter;
+- the ability to share the assessment of the exercise on VK, Facebook (recognized as an extremist organization by the Russian government), and Twitter;

 - enabling ‘Robokassa’ payments.